 Salem State College is a public school that has many majors and degree programs available for students to choose from.
-The school is located in Salem, MA, in a predominately suburban area.
+The school is located in Salem, MA, in a predominantly suburban area.
 Approximately nine thousand students are enrolled yearly at Salem State College.

 A list of some of the more popular programs offered are: